httpwg/http-extensions/draft-thomson-http-encryption.md

 ## Explicit Key

-The "key" parameter is decoded and used as the input keying material if present.
-The "key" parameter MUST decode to at least 16 octets in order to be used as input keying material for "aesgcm128" content encoding.
+The "aesgcm128" parameter is decoded and used as the input keying material for the "aesgcm128" content encoding.
+The "aesgcm128" parameter MUST decode to at least 16 octets in order to be used as input keying material for "aesgcm128" content encoding.

-Other key determination parameters can be ignored if the "key" parameter is present.
+Other key determination parameters can be ignored if the "aesgcm128" parameter is present.

 ## Diffie-Hellman